-EU Sales (optional): To be used if EU sales go to a separate nominal.
+EU Sales (optional): To be used if EU sales go to a separate nominal, based on shipping address.

-Rest of World Sales (optional): To be used if ROW sales go to a separate nominal.
+Rest of World Sales (optional): To be used if ROW sales go to a separate nominal, based on shipping address.

 Override Product Nominal: By default Tradebox will pick up the nominal codes from the Sage product records.
 This option should be ticked in order to use the default nominal for everything.

-Tradebox can automatically post the sales receipts for your orders when the order is transferred to Sage.
-If your website or marketplace provides the payment method on the order, these can be posted to different banks.
+Tradebox can automatically post the Sales Receipts for your orders when the order is transferred to Sage (this is raised at the point of Update Ledgers on the sales invoice).
+If your website or marketplace provides the Payment Method on the order, these can be posted to different banks.
 You can either manually add the methods to the list or Tradebox will discover them as it downloads orders and raise them in the Issues Log.

 Each payment method has distinct settings, so some payment methods can post receipts while others do not.
 The option selected in the Reference field will appear as the Payment Reference in the details of the Sage invoice.